-Each year, many Americans gear up to celebrate Juneteenth—the holiday sometimes referred to as "the Black Independence Day."
+Each year, many Americans gear up to celebrate Juneteenth, the holiday sometimes referred to as the Black Independence Day, Freedom Day, Liberation Day, Emancipation Day, or Jubilee Day.

-As more attention has been placed on civil rights and social justice in the United States, people are wondering how they can be better allies to Black people and commemorate a fuller, more inclusive, and less white-washed version of American history.
-On June 17, 2021, President Biden signed a bill to make Juneteenth a federal holiday.
+As more attention is placed on civil rights and social justice in the United States, many people are wondering how they can be better allies to Black people and commemorate a fuller, more inclusive, and less white-washed version of American history.
+On June 17, 2021, President Biden signed a bill to officially recognize Juneteenth as a federal holiday.

 We talked to college professors to learn about the origins of the holiday and to get suggestions on how to celebrate it.

 When Is Juneteenth?

 What Is Juneteenth?

-Juneteenth is a holiday commemorating the liberation of Black enslaved people in America.
-When Union soldiers arrived in Galveston, Texas on June 19, 1865, they announced the freedom of the enslaved population there.
-This happened more than two years following President Abraham Lincoln's Emancipation Proclamation.
+Juneteenth is a holiday in June commemorating the liberation of Black enslaved people in America.
+When Union soldiers arrived in Galveston, Texas with Major General Gordon Granger on June 19, 1865, they announced the freedom of the enslaved population there.
+This happened more than two years after President Abraham Lincoln's Emancipation Proclamation, as Union forces were not strong enough in Texas to enforce the new law in 1863.

 "The significance of Juneteenth is tremendous.
-While the nation celebrates independence in 1776 during July 4th, there is no national holiday commemorating emancipation,” said Dr. Louis Woods, Presidential Fellow for Social Justice and Equality and Associate Professor of history at Middle Tennessee State University.
+While the nation celebrates independence in 1776 during July 4th, there is no national holiday commemorating emancipation,” said Dr. Louis Woods, a Presidential Fellow for Social Justice and Equality and an Associate Professor of History at Middle Tennessee State University.

 “Juneteenth recognizes one of the United States’ first promises of equality to African Americans following the Civil War,” said Jessica Blake, Assistant Professor of History at Austin Peay State University.

-Early Juneteenth celebrations involved prayer meetings, educational forums and picnics.
-African Americans also strategized how to advance their campaign for racial equality through activism for better paying jobs, access to education, even safety from harassment and violence, Blake said.
+Early Juneteenth celebrations involved prayer meetings, educational forums, and picnics.
+African Americans also strategized how to advance their campaign for racial equality through activism for better-paying jobs, access to education, and safety from harassment and violence, Blake said.